each/draft-aname/draft-ietf-dnsop-aname.md

 out-of-zone or non-authoritative data in its answers, or if the server is recursive and the records are not in the cache.

+[MM: Discuss what should be in the additional section: ANAME makes sense, but differs from CNAME logic (where the CNAME is in the answer section).
+Additional target records that match the query type in my opinion should go in the answer section.
+Additional target address records that do not match the query type can go in the additional section].

 ## ANAME queries